-Food Certification International Ltd confirm that the Echebastar Indian Ocean freeschool purse seine fishery is within scope of the MSC certification sought for the assessment as defined.
+Food Certification International Ltd. confirms that the Echebastar Indian Ocean freeschool purse seine fishery which is reported on within this Report is within scope of the MSC certification sought for the assessment as defined.

 Prior to providing a description of the fishery it is important to be clear about the precise extent of potential certification.
 The MSC Guidelines to Certifiers specify that the unit of certification is "The fishery or fish stock (biologically distinct unit) combined with the fishing method / gear and practice (= vessel(s) and / or individuals pursuing the fish of that stock)".